 The remaining populations of wild yellow-naped amazons exhibit regional separation, with few or no detectable parrots between populated areas (Dupin et al., 2020).
 When we analyzed spectrograms of call variants within each region, we noticed that calls were structured more similarly within regions than between them.
 SPCC and PCA plots for each country also showed varying degrees of within-region similarity for variants in Mexico, Guatemala, Nicaragua, and Costa Rica.
 This pattern of structural homologies within regions is likely a result of variants forming from a common origin through evolution by cultural drift.

 Though we were able to sample the majority of the native yellow-naped amazon range, there are several regions we were unable to survey due to limited time and manpower.
 The regions were unable to sample include the country of El Salvador, the southeastern Caribbean region of Honduras, and the northwestern Caribbean region of Nicaragua.
 Although we were not able to record birds in these areas, we believe that our data is still an accurate representation of the vocal variation which exists across the range.
-It is likely that some healthy populations remain in the large, unsampled regions of Nicaragua and Honduras where tropical dry forest is dense and relatively inaccessible.
+It is likely that some healthy populations remain in the large, unsampled regions of Nicaragua and Honduras where forests are relatively intact and human populations are smaller.
 In contrast, a study by Herrera and colleagues in El Salvador suggest there are likely fewer than 250 yellow-naped amazons remaining in this country, which has been largely deforested (2020).

 There appears to be a particular geographic pattern of variants across the range.
 In southern Nicaragua and Costa Rica, populations of yellow-naped amazons are more fluid, with less geographic space in between each site.
 Some variants appear to be restricted to a certain geographic area, while others appear randomly throughout the region with no clear pattern.
 In the northern-most country of Mexico, yellow-naped amazons are much more sparsely distributed, which may explain why call types exhibit almost no geographic overlap.
 The spread we observed in Costa Rica could be a result of a previous translocation study by Salinas-Melgoza and Wright (2012), although there were few individuals used and most of them flew back to their original location.
 Temporal studies conducted on populations in Costa Rica suggest that geographic shifts in variant stability may be a result of cultural drift or differences in migration (Wright et al., 2008).
 Without further data exploring temporal trends in other parts of the range, we cannot be sure whether these possibilities also apply to the northern portions of the range.
 Future yellow-naped amazon dialect studies should focus on evaluating the temporal and geographic stability of variants, as understanding how dialects change over time would enhance the ability of conservation organizations to implement effective management plans.